 The workers’ compensation system may award benefits to other members of the victim’s family under certain circumstances.
 For example, common-law spouses can receive benefits as long as they get a court to confirm that they had a common-law marriage with the victim.
 Legal guardians are also eligible for benefits if the victim did not leave a spouse or children behind.
 However, the legal guardian must prove that he or she was financially dependent on the victim in order to qualify for workers’ compensation death benefits.

 Was your loved one killed in a workplace accident?
 If so , contact the experienced attorneys at Armstrong & Vaught, P.L.C. at once.
 Our attorneys will work tirelessly to ensure you are fully compensated through the workers’ compensation system.
-Call us now at 918-582-2500, toll free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.